rileydurham23/next/README.md

 **Node.js 12+ is installed in the system.**

-If you don't have Node.js installed, ir it's version is smaller than 12, then follow [this guide](https://nodejs.org/en/download/package-manager/) to install it.
+If you don't have Node.js installed, or it's version is smaller than 12, then follow [this guide](https://nodejs.org/en/download/package-manager/) to install it.

 **`yarn` is installed in the system as a package manager.**